jinlab-imvr/SurgVLM/README.md

-# SurgVLM: Large Vision-Language Model for Surgical Intelligence
+# SurgVLM: A Large Vision-Language Model and Systematic Evaluation Benchmark for Surgical Intelligence

 This repository contains the official website for SurgVLM, a large vision-language model for surgical intelligence.